PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NBA Games

 Which NBA Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

 There are tons of NBA Games where you can use your free bets with PointsBet today.
-We have NBA action all day long, and one matchup that is intriguing features the Hornets and the Clippers playing in Los Angeles.
-Charlotte, led by young star LaMelo Ball, looks to improve upon an ugly 8-23 record.
-For the Clippers, star Paul George is questionable, but Kawhi Leonard is definitely playing, and the team is up to 18-14 following Saturday's win over the Wizards.
+We have NBA action all night long, including a battle between two of the better teams in the West.
+The Grizzlies are the second seed in the West behind star Ja Morant, and they'll try to avoid their third straight defeat tonight in Phoenix.
+The Suns are the #4 seed right now, and they'll look to stay dominant at home without star Devin Booker in the lineup.

-There are 22 total NBA teams in action today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are 14 total NBA games on today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook